ParsaNikpour/Machine-learning/README.md

 ![3](https://user-images.githubusercontent.com/111052950/184143958-f8712689-ca5b-49eb-a942-2ec757d96bae.JPG)

 And here's the result.
 Predicted values VS y.
-Who won?
-I think we won this match.
-Yeaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaah!!!!

 *Section2

 In this section we're going to use scikit-learn.
 Here I used two methods: SGDRegressor and SVR.
 The next lines of codes are eaaaaaasy.
 Fit and then predict.
-By looking at the results it's obvious that the cost of SGDRegressor is lower that SVR.

 Predicted values for SGDR: